gateway-fm/validator-kb/reference/nodes.md

 For most of the CL nodes, you can store the latest state of the network into a file, in SSZ format and use that instead of another node.
-That is useful if you don't have any trusted node or you have to re-created the setup after it being completely lost.
+That is useful if you don't have any trusted node or you have to recreate the setup after it being completely lost.

 Most of the nodes require both the latest finalized state and the block corresponding to the finalized state.